How do the current herpes medications (pills) work?

 More severe side-effects such as alopecia (hair loss) and seizures have been reported but are rare.
 You can see a full list of these below.
 People with kidney disease are normally put on a reduced dose which is monitored closely by a physician.
 All three medications will normally only be prescribed during pregnancy if the potential risk to the foetus outweighs the benefit of taking the medication, as the safety of these medications during pregnancy has not been established.

-Have a look at our Herpes Tablets Chart to compare the difference in dose, price and effects of these drugs.
+Have a look at our Herpes Treatments Page to compare the difference in dose, price and effects of these drugs.